HomeFoodExerciseGoals & ResultsSuccess StoriesForumShop

 WLR says:

-It’s still widely accepted that high intakes of saturated fat – regardless of the other components of the diet – are linked to heart disease and so the high intake of saturated fat in this plan remains controversial amongst health professionals.
+It’s still widely accepted that high intakes of saturated (bad) fat – without much concern as to some other components of your diet – are linked to heart disease and so the high intake of saturated fat in this plan remains controversial amongst health professionals.

 There’s still no advice to reduce fat in the new Atkins diet book.
 It’s recommended that a typical days intake of fat might come from 2tbsp oil, 1tbsp butter, 25-30g cream, 55g cheese, 2-3 eggs, 2-3 servings of meat, poultry or fish, 10 olives or ½ avocado and 55g nuts or seeds (after Induction).
 The book also actively recommends avoiding a low-fat Atkins diet, saying that fat aids satiety and provides sufficient calories to prevent metabolism from slowing down.